rclone/rclone/docs/content/sftp.md

 SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.
+This remote check can be disabled by setting the configuration option `disable_hashcheck`.
+This may be required if you're connecting to SFTP servers which are not under your control, and to which the execution of remote commands is prohibited.

 The only ssh agent supported under Windows is Putty's pageant.